 We love the creaminess mangos gives to recipes like ice cream, ice pops, and smoothies.
 If we find them at a good price we’ll even chop them up and freeze; they’re delicious frozen.
 There’s no wrong or right way to enjoy this delicious tropical fruit.
 Have you tried mangos yet?
 If you haven’t yet, you must!

-- Whole Strawberries (you can cut if you'd like)
+- 2 strawberries (you can cut if you'd like)

 This is a sponsored conversation written by me on behalf of National Mango Board.
 The opinions and text are all mine.